-The restricted number of people and the obligation to book to access the beaches of Donn'Anna and delle Monache, in Naples, have been declared illegitimate by the TAR of Campania.
+The restricted number of people and the reservation requirement for access to the Donn'Anna and Monache beaches in Naples have been declared unlawful by the Campania Regional Administrative Court.

 The ruling, issued in favor of the Committees for the Free, Free and Clean Sea, condemned the Municipality of Naples and the Port Authority to pay the legal costs.